Lanchester Motor Company: War

-During World War I the company made artillery shells and some aircraft engines but some vehicle production continued with the Lanchester armoured cars built on the Lanchester 38 hp chassis for use by the Royal Naval Air Service on the Western Front.
+During World War I the company made artillery shells and some aircraft engines but some vehicle production continued with the Lanchester Model 19B which also formed the basis of the Lanchester armoured car, used by the Royal Naval Air Service on the Western Front.

 Postwar

 After the First World War the company adopted a single model policy and the Forty was re-introduced with a 6.2-litre overhead-cam engine in unit with a 3-speed gearbox still using epicyclic gears and a worm drive rear axle.
 It was very expensive, dearer than a Rolls-Royce Silver Ghost and to maintain production a smaller car, the Twenty One joined the range in 1924.
 This had a 3.1-litre, six-cylinder engine, with removable cylinder head, mated to a four-speed conventional gearbox and four-wheel brakes.
 It grew to the 3.3-litre Twenty Three in 1926.
 The Forty was finally replaced by the Thirty with straight-eight 4.4-litre engine in 1928.
 A further series of armoured cars was made in 1927, using a six-wheeled version of the Forty chassis.

 For 1928 there was George's last design, a 4446 cc straight-8; only 126 were made before the economic depression effectively killed demand.